presscustomizr/customizr/README.md

 # Changelog
+= 2.0.2 =
+* fixed : CSS image gallery navigation arrows
+* removed : the_content() in attachment templates
+* fixed : bullet list in content now visible
+* added : hover effect on widget lists
+* fixed : skin colors when hovering and focusing form fields
+* fixed : skin colors when hovering social icons

+= 2.0.1 =
+* Removal of meta description (plugin territory)
+* Page edit button is only visible for users logged in and with edit_post capabilities

 = 2.0 =
 * Replacement of the previous custom post type slider feature (was plugin territory) with a custom fields and options slider generator
 * Addition of ajax powered meta boxes in post/page/attachment for the sliders